Meet the Green Economy Canada team

 Our team is a dedicated and passionate group of people from a wide variety of backgrounds and experience.
 One thing we all have in common: we are committed to working towards a future where environmental, economic, and human well-being are synonymous.
 Here’s a bit more about the people who make our work possible.

-Melissa leads the design and implementation of Green Economy Canada’s Impact Fund, which incentivizes GHG reductions across the network.
+Melissa manages all aspects of how Green Economy Canada supports the development and launch of new Green Economy Hubs.
 She is experienced in advancing action on climate at local, national, and international levels, having supported stakeholder engagement for Waterloo Region’s climate change action plan development while at Sustainable Waterloo Region, and most recently having worked on the Partners for Climate Protection Program at the Federation of Canadian Municipalities.
 Melissa is passionate about enabling Canada’s transition to a low-carbon economy.
 She was named a Top 25 Environmentalist Under 25 by the Starfish Canada in 2012 and 2014, and holds a B.E.S. in Environment and Resource Studies from the University of Waterloo.
 When offline you can find Melissa hiking in the mountains or biking along the Ottawa canal.

 As Network Engagement Manager, Laura is responsible for all facets of the support Green Economy Hubs receive from Green Economy Canada.
 She has spent a decade working in social change organizations (including The Otesha Project and Engineers Without Borders Canada) and has built her own coaching business, offering one-on-one support for social changemakers.
 Laura holds an Honours B.A. from the University of Toronto, where she studied psychology and anthropology, and her professional development includes a diploma in experiential psychotherapy and a certification in Co-Active coaching.
 Originally from the mountains of Southeastern B.C., she relies on Toronto’s beautiful ravine network for rejuvenation and inspiration.